 Have you ever thought why the “King of Clay”, Rafael Nadal is so determined and hard when playing on the tennis court?
 Or why John Isner is so good at tiebreaks?
-If you ask this question to your coach, there is a strong possibility that they will say, “practice of years and years”.
+If you ask yourself this question to your coach, there is a strong possibility that they will say, “practice of years and years”.

-What if I say, this answer is partially true and it is missing something very important which is “Mental Toughness in Tennis”.
-If you are a beginner-level player, you may have not heard this term before, or if you are an experienced player, you may have heard about it rarely.
+What if I say, this answer is partially true and it is missing something very important which is “Mental Toughness in Tennis”?
+If you are a beginner-level player, you may have not heard of this term before, or if you are an experienced player, you may have heard about it rarely.

 Before we move further, let me define what is mental toughness in tennis for those who are learning about it for the first time.

 Table of Contents